CaptainLost/Uniject/README.md

 A single container can only have one dependency of one type.
 If an injection target has several options for resolving a single dependency, the priory gets the dependency that is lower in this list.

 ### **Bindings**
-At this time, bindings can be passed through mono behaviours installers and scriptable objects installers.
+Bindings can be passed through mono behaviours installers and scriptable objects installers.

 Bind types:
 - **Instances**: Passing single instance of a given object for injection